-When you’re struggling to pay the bills and keep food in the fridge, advice about saving money by cutting out lattes or limiting shopping trips isn’t just unrealistic — it’s disheartening.
+When you’re struggling to pay your student loan bills and keep food in the fridge, simple advice about saving money by cutting out lattes or limiting shopping trips isn’t just unrealistic — it’s disheartening.

 Personal crisis is a common problem

 If you’re having trouble affording essentials or are going through a personal crisis, know that help is out there.
-Whether you need emergency housing, medical attention, or clothes for work, these six resources can get you back on your feet.
+Whether you need emergency housing, medical attention or clothes for work, these six resources listed below can get you back on your feet.

-With over 160 different agencies in the country, Catholic Charities works to end poverty and help individuals, regardless of their religion.
+With over 160 different agencies in the country, Catholic Charities USA (CCUSA) and its affiliates work to end poverty and help individuals, regardless of their religion.

-The organization offers community food banks and serves meals at soup kitchens.
-They also provide food for children who need a meal after school hours, including on weekends or during the summer.
+CCUSA organizes community food banks and serves meals at soup kitchens.
+They also provide food for children who need meals after school hours, including on weekends or during the summer.

-For many people, transportation is a major issue.
-Particularly for those in suburban or rural areas, public transportation may not be an option.
-Not having access to a train or bus line can limit employment opportunities, reducing your earning potential.
+Transportation is a major issue for many people.
+Particularly, public transportation may not even be an option for those in suburban or rural areas.
+Not having access to a train or bus line can limit employment opportunities, thereby reducing earning potential.